The real reason you can’t start

 The standard advice says: break tasks into smaller pieces, set deadlines, use a planner.
 But none of that works when opening the spreadsheet makes you feel anxious.
 When writing the report reminds you how much you hate the work.
 When the presentation for a particular boss fills you with dread.

-Timothy Pychyl, who’s spent over twenty years studying procrastination at Carleton University, describes it plainly:
+Timothy Pychyl, who has studied procrastination at Carleton University for decades, describes it plainly:

 “Procrastination is the primacy of short-term mood repair over the longer-term pursuit of intended actions.” – Timothy Pychyl [1]